alexeev-prog/domkrat3d/README.md

     <img src="https://raw.githubusercontent.com/alexeev-prog/domkrat3d/refs/heads/main/docs/pallet-0.png">
 </p>

- > DOMKRAT3D is a lightweight 3D engine in C++ & Vulkan
+ > DOMKRAT3D is a lightweight 3D engine in C++ & OpenGL

  > [!CAUTION]
 > At the moment, domkrat3d is under active development, many things may not work, and this version is not recommended for use (all at your own risk)